-Toasty coconut chips, chopped pecans and big chewy pieces of dried apricots make up our favorite granola recipe.
+Toasted coconut chips, chopped pecans, and big chewy pieces of dried apricots make up our favorite granola recipe.
 It’s the perfect snack for my forever hungry brood of young people.
-They love it over some honey sweetened yogurt, or drowned in a bowl of fresh raw milk.
+They love it over some honey-sweetened yogurt, or drowned in a bowl of fresh raw milk.
 I usually double the recipe and keep it out in a glass canister on the counter at all times.

 Organic Gluten Free Oats